jushJOSH/WinPipe/README.md

 > Is there any problems with it?

-I think only execution time is the only limit (4.5ms for init 2 pipes, subscribe topics, and send 6 messages.
+I think execution time is the only limit (4.5ms for init 2 pipes, subscribe topics, and send 6 messages.
 Like in main.cpp example)

 > Any benefits?